Gowtham2003/NewsAggregator/README.md

 # NewsAPI
-API Which Fetches News from Lot of Websites
+Python Program Which Fetches News from Lot of Websites

 ### 📝 Get News From Handpicked Websites